narayana573/Testng_DataDrivenFramework/Selenium_interview_questions.md

 ###### Which is best locator in selenium?

+> IDs are the safest, fastest locator option and should always be your first choice

 ###### How to switch back from a Window to default in Selenium Webdriver
 ###### oops concepts
 ###### testng annotations